ajiezzi/aws-interpreter/README.md

 The AWS Interpreter for Apache Zeppelin allows you to execute AWS Command Line Interface (CLI) commands from a Zeppelin notebook as well as visualize the results.
 The AWS Command Line Interface is a unified tool to manage your AWS services.

 The interpreter allows you to execute any AWS CLI command, but will currently only format JSON responses that are lists of JSON objects.
-Therefore, in order to have the output formatted, the following parameters should be considered:
+Therefore, in order to have the output formatted, the following parameters should be used:

 `--output json` - Formats the command output into valid JSON